Turning Climate Data into Action: Key Takeaways from the 2026 Climate Solutions Summit

 In the afternoon, attendees tackled this question in a hands-on workshop focused on improving data access, communication, and impact.

 The session brought together participants from different sectors to design data tools and approaches grounded in real community needs.
-Working in teams, participants developed concepts tied to specific “NYC Field Guide” use cases—real-world challenges where better access to information could improve resilience, preparedness, and environmental outcomes.
+Working in teams, participants developed concepts tied to specific use cases as presented by “NYC Field Guides”.
+These real-world challenges required better access to data to improve resilience, preparedness, and environmental outcomes.

 By the end of the 90-minute workshop, each group presented a prototype idea for a data-driven tool or solution that could support measurable climate action.
 Just as importantly, the session surfaced broader lessons about what effective, inclusive climate data systems should look like.